 Waterhouse (and his spiritual brethren in the pre-Raphaelite movement) has been tremendously influential in illustrating the fantastic, but what I’m going to do is look at some of the other artists working around this time.
 We’ll see how the same stylistic tics and influences emerge, but there’s a sense of interplayof experimentation and even perhaps levitythat I think makes for more ambiguous, interesting images.
 Images that have, in my opinion, ultimately shaped just as much contemporary illustration.

-- Star Trek: The Next Generation Rewatch: “Cost of Living” 59 mins ago on
+- Star Trek The Original Series Rewatch: Star Trek II: The Wrath of Khan 45 mins ago on